nasa/astrobee/localization/sparse_mapping/theia_map.md

 Remove low movement images:
     rosrun sparse_mapping remove_low_movement_images image_directory_name

+This will delete subsequent images with low movement from that directory to improve mapping performance and accuracy.

 Remove rotation-only movement images:
     rosrun sparse_mapping remove_rotation_only_images image_directory_name config_path

 Removes rotation only image sequences and optionally saves different movement sequences to different subdirectories.
+See 'rosrun sparse_mapping remove_rotation_only_images -h' for more usage details, options, and instructions.

 These are non-reversible operations, so they should be invoked on a copy of the images.

 If possible, the robot should have some translation motion (in addition to any rotation) when the data is acquired.

+Removing low movement and rotation only movement images helps the accuracy of bundle adjustment, which struggles to optimize camera poses with small or no translation changes.

 Put the selected images in a list: